-As a good citizen, students should refrain from bringing items on school property that are in violation of the Code of Conduct.
+As a good citizen, students should refrain from bringing items on school property that are in violation of the Code of Conduct or cause campus disruption.
 They must turn the item in to a school adult as soon as they realize the item is in their possession to prevent further disciplinary review.
+Please see your School Student Handbook for additional information.